Your shopping cart is currently empty.

 Terra Preta as storage

-What you can achieve with biochar:
+What you can achieve with Terra Preta:

 - Increase water storage capacity and improve water balance in the soil.